wangbj/wangbj.github.io/_posts/2019-06-05-prctl-seccomp.markdown

 It would be nice if Linux allows replacing seccomp rules on the fly, i.e.: We can get the current seccomp rule (this is supported by `ptrace` -> `PTRACE_SECCOMP_GET_FILTER` since 4.4), edit (run-time) then replace it, or allow user to uninstall previous seccomp rules.
 But this is not something supported as of today. library like `libseccomp` has function `seccomp_release`, but as its manage shows, Any seccomp filters loaded into the kernel are not affected.
-Granted there're security risk to replace existing ones, but the risk can be mitigated by checking the caller's priviledge; and security should not sacrifice usability, but that's just my opinion.
+Granted there're security risks to replace existing ones, but it can be mitigated (by checking the caller's priviledge); and security should not sacrifice usability, but that's just my opinion.